oicr-gsi/niassa-docs/2.0.2/web-service.md

 those studies that they have permission to view.

-## Metadata Resources
+## Niassa Web service API

 Operations on the metadata resources are primarily for read-only access of the Niassa metadata database.
 Any PUT or POST operations add only one row to one table in the Niassa Metadata database.
-There are four classifications of
+Queries are added to the URI as query parameters, e.g. /metadata/db/studies?title=PCSI to find all of the studies with the title of PCSI.
+Retrieving a list of all items in a table is plural e.g. /metadata/db/studies.
+Retrieving a particular table row is singular e.g. /metadata/db/study/63.
+Additional fields can be shown by adding ?show to the query parameters, e.g. /metadata/db/lanes/1234?show=workflowRun shows the workflow run associated with this lane.

-resources:
+Types of resources:

-* [Data](/docs/webservice-api/metadata/db/) - Resources that adds, retrieves or updates one or more rows from a database table.
+* [Data]({{version_url}}/web-service-api/db) - Resources that add, retrieve or
-* [Reports](/docs/webservice-api/metadata/report/) - Resources that query the state of the Metadata DB and amalgamate information from multiple database tables in order to report on the state of a study, sequencer run, sample, etc.
+  update one or more rows from a database table.
-* [Jobs](/docs/webservice-api/metadata/job/) - Resources that cause considerable processing on the server side and include PUT and POST operations.
+* [Reports]({{version_url}}/web-service-api/report) - Resources that query the
-* [Experimental](/docs/webservice-api/metadata/x/) - Resources that are in development or in a testing phase.
+  state of the Metadata DB and amalgamate information from multiple database tables in order to report on the state of a study, sequencer run, sample, etc.

 ## Pipeline Resources